-The terms BB30a, BB30ai, and BBright™ Direct Fit refer to asymmetrical shell width designs, which does not effect the press fit of the adaptors to the bike.
+The terms BB30a, BB30ai, and BBright™ Direct Fit refer to asymmetrical shell width designs, which does not effect the press fit of the adapters to the bike.

 PF46 (also known as PF30, PF30a, PF30ai, BB386EVO, OSBB, BBright™ Press Fit)

-The terms PF30a, PF30ai, and BBright™ Press Fit refer to asymmetrical shell width designs and do not change the press fit of the adaptors to the bike.
+The terms PF30a, PF30ai, and BBright™ Press Fit refer to asymmetrical shell width designs and do not change the press fit of the adapters to the bike.

 BB90 and BB95

 BB90 and BB95 are proprietary standards used by the Trek® Bicycle Company.
 The numbers 90 and 95 refer to nominal shell width.
 This unique bottom bracket shell is not a straight bore but has an internal bearing retainer built into the shell, similar to an integrated headset.
 Bearing outside diameters are 37mm.

 Spanish Press Fit

 Spanish Press Fit is a BMX standard.
 The frame bore is nominally 37mm.